webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 You can use JavaScript to control these animations more flexibly.
 To do so, call the '''beginElement()''' method on the animation object.
-This example shifts the coordinates to which the eyes glance, with an optional duration parameter to regulate the speed:
+This example shifts the ''x''/''y'' coordinates to which the eyes glance, with an optional duration parameter to regulate the speed:

 <syntaxhighlight lang="javascript">
 function glanceTo(x,y,dur) {
-    var defaultDur = 0.5;
-    dur = (dur || defaultDur) + 's';
+    dur = (dur || 0.5) + 's'; // assign 3rd param or default
     var toThere = document.querySelector('#glanceStart');
     var andBack = document.querySelector('#glanceEnd');
     toThere.setAttribute("to", x + " " + y);